Jennifer Pasteur, Executive Director

 Jennifer Pasteur earned a Bachelor of Arts in Political Science from Texas State University.
 She went on to teach in Texas public schools for seven years and earned a Master of Education with a major in Educational Administration, also from Texas State University.
 Her desire to influence and motivate students to become active participants in their communities led her to found Education in Action, a non-profit organization that provides hands-on learning, travel experiences for Texas students through summer camps and field trips.
 She has served as Education in Action’s Executive Director since the organization was founded in 2001.
 In 2011, she expanded on the unique learning experiences offered during Education in Action’s programs by creating yet another educational opportunity, the North Texas Leadership Academy private school.
 In August 2012, the North Texas Leadership Academy opened its doors to provide bright and gifted students with a Project Based Learning education where learning is applied and relevant.
 The school’s educational model, which incorporates leadership and service-learning, fulfills Jennifer’s passion, to encourage students to excel and become lifelong learners and leaders.

-Sara Schroeder graduated with her Bachelor of Arts in Music Education from Texas Lutheran University.
+Sara Gashi graduated with her Bachelor of Arts in Music Education from Texas Lutheran University.
 She also holds a Master of Liberal Arts from Southern Methodist University and a Master of Music Education from the University of Texas at Arlington.
 Prior to joining NLTA, Sara taught in public schools for eight years and was a private instructor for seven years.
-During the summer, she facilitates student leadership groups during Education in Action’s Lone Star Leadership Academy camps.
+Sara has worked with Education in Action’s Lone Star Leadership Academy camps.
+She is currently the Alumni Coordinator for the Lone Star Leadership Academy.
 Sara has taught students of all ages and enjoys watching them learn and develop skills they need in life.
 Sara hopes to instill a love of learning in her students and believes they learn best through real life experiences.
-In her spare time, Sara enjoys time with her dog Lola, cultural and fine arts events, and cooking.
+In her spare time, Sara enjoys time with her husband, Adam, and their dogs Lola, Milo, and George Washington.
+She also enjoys attending cultural and fine arts events, and cooking.

 Erica Clark graduated from Texas A & M Commerce with a degree in Interdisciplinary Studies.
-She has seven years of experience in teaching kindergarten through third grade.
+She has 11 years of experience in teaching kindergarten through fourth grade.
 Erica loves to see her students learn through hands on activities and wants to make learning fun.
 In her spare time she likes to read, bike, spend time with her son, and swim.